While using a bedpan may seem simple enough, it really is easy to improperly use one. Here are a few helpful tips for you and your patient on bedrest.

 They are made of either plastic, metal or glass.
 I have only dealt with the plastic ones personally and they usually work fine although they can be hard to clean after a patient has had a bowel movement and will bend with really heavy patients.
 A quick fix to prevent bending is to stack one on top of the other for double the support.

 First, you should make sure the bed is laying completely flat if it is adjustable and then you should turn the patient onto their side.
+You can ask them if they have a preference for which side they would like to turn to.
 You may need help turning them depending on their condition.
 Then place the bedpan directly under their bottom and have them roll back.

 You should always double check and make sure it is still evenly placed under their bottom once the patient rolls back.
 Just because it was when the patient was on their side doesn't mean it'll stay that way.